 Err… this ➝ “Sticky notes on someone’s desk.
 We’re thinking about getting a laminator to keep the coffee spills from being too serious of a problem.” 😅

-Factors to consider in your own runbook setup
+Factors to consider when developing your own runbook